In Bochum in Germany, DSV collaborates with the local job centre to run a programme where unemployed refugees are offered a chance of employment.

-Refugees often arrive in a new country with few options to make a fresh start in a new labour market.
+Refugees often arrive in a new country with few options to make a fresh start in a new job market.
 As part of the programme, refugees learn German and obtain a forklift truck license.
 That has led to employment in DSV for more than 25 refugees.

-A collaboration with the local job centre
+Collaboration with the local job centre

 DSV in Bochum often hires large numbers of new employees:

 "We are always looking to expand our team", explains manager Nikolaus Pietas, Manager in the Bochum warehouse.

 The project exists as a collaboration between DSV and the local job centre in Bochum.
 Together, they developed an integration plan for the new employees.
 At the core of the programme is a six-week placement enabling employees to get to grips with the role.